joshuapbritz/joshbritzco/content/posts/app-state-on-steriods.md

 ---
-title: "App State on Steroids: Part 1"
+title: "App State on Steroids"
 subtitle: "An Introduction to CerebralJS and declarative state"
 date: 2021-04-16T09:52:41+02:00
 draft: false